less/old-lesscss.org/templates/pages/doc.md

 Input file with import statement:

     h1 { color: green; }
-    @import-once "import/official-branding.css?urlParameter=23";
+    @import "import/official-branding.css?urlParameter=23";

 import statement has been moved on top:

     @import "import/official-branding.css?urlParameter=23";
     h1 { color: green; }

-Any file that does not end with `.css` is considered less file and processed.
-In addition, if the file name has no extension or parameters, the ".less" suffix is added on the end.
-Both of these are equivalent:

-    @import "lib.less";
-    @import "lib";

 Content of imported less file is copied into importing style sheet and compiled together with it.
 Importing and imported files share all mixins, namespaces, variables and other structures.

-In addition, if the import statement had media queries, imported content is enclosed in @Media declaration.
+In addition, if the import statement has media queries specified in it, imported content is enclosed in the `@Media` declaration.

 Imported "library.less":